 Not everyone likes the same music, and events like weddings, birthdays and parties are a mixing pot of different tastes.
-Multi-channel silent discos end the fight for the AUX cord once and forever, by offering a number of different channels, each playing different music.
+Multi-channel silent discos allow different channels, each playing different music.
 If a guest doesn’t like one song, they can quickly mix up the vibe by switching to another live channel.

-Most streaming services and smartphones are compatible with silent DJ equipment, so getting set up with a multi-channel disco can be as simple as grabbing a few headsets, opening up Spotify and choosing what music to play.
+There are various silent disco apps that can be used for help with supplying music.
+Music streaming apps and smartphones are compatible with the silent DJ equipment, so getting set up with a multi-channel disco can be as simple as grabbing a few headsets, opening up Spotify and choosing what music to play.
 The entire music industry back catalogue is at your fingertips, so the variety of music styles and genres you can play are endless.

 How to DJ a Silent Disco in 5 Steps